skiano/genz/README.md

 );
 ```

-And for above the fold inlined css...
+And for above the fold inlined css:

 ```
 import _, { css, mediaQuery } from '@skiano/edison';